cryptostorage/cryptostorage.com/README.md

 # Using This Tool as Securely as Possible

 Security is a spectrum.
-Following a few recommendations can improve the security of your cryptocurrency.
+Following a few recommendations will improve the security of your cryptocurrency.

 The following procedure is recommended to use this tool as securely as possible: